ahsan598/jenkins-k8s-java-deployment/README.md

-# 🚀 Java Application Deployment on Kubernetes with CI/CD Pipeline
+# 🚀 End-to-End CI/CD Pipeline for Deploying a Java Application to Kubernetes

 This project demonstrates how to build and deploy a **Java application** using a **CI/CD pipeline** integrated with **Jenkins**, and deploy it on a **Kubernetes cluster**.
 The pipeline ensures that every code commit goes through **code quality checks**, **build**, **artifact storage**, and **automated deployment** — all done seamlessly using industry-standard DevOps tools.